 A number that is characteristic of some constituent of the sought object, and which enables a dowser to distinguish it from intervening and surrounding objects containing different materials.

 By concentrating on the corresponding rate a dowser looking for water avoids being confused by metal objects, and one seeking a lost gold ring is not distracted by an iron pipe.
 By some the rate is associated with the rate or periodicity of the linking vibration.
 A dowser’s ability to distinguish his target’s rate among others present has been explained by analogy with the physical phenomenon of resonance, which is used in tuning a radio receiver.
 It can be looked upon as the energy signature.
 There are no generally agreed rates for different substances; each dowser has to discover or can chose his or her own table of rates.

 An imprint of energy that is said to remain long after an object has been removed.
 Also refers to obfuscating energy patterns left behind by previous dowsers, either intentionally or unintentionally.

-A location on the Earth’s surface where, if an object is placed it will cause a reversal of the earthing of detrimental energy and allow it to invade our living environment.
+A location on the Earth’s surface where an object is placed on it will cause a reversal of the earthing of detrimental energy and allow it to invade our living environment.
 This can occur naturally due to the topography of the Earth or through casual or intentional actions by humans.